-Baseline Condition Attributes Efficient Case = New, premium efficiency equipment above federal and state codes and standard industry practice.
-Example: Appliance rebate New Construction (NC) Definition: A program that intervenes during building design to support the use of more-efficient equipment and construction practices.
-Baseline = Building code or federal standards.
-Efficient Case = The program's level of building specification Example: Building shell and mechanical measures Retrofit (RF) Definition: A program that upgrades or enhances existing equipment.
+Baseline Condition Attributes Baseline = Building code or federal standards.
+Efficient Case = The program's level of building specification ole: Building shell and mechanical measures Retrofit (RF) Definition: A program that upgrades or enhances existing equipment.
 Baseline = Existing equipment or the existing condition of the building or equipment.
 A single baseline applies over the measure's life.
 Efficient Case = Post-retrofit efficiency of equipment.
 Example: Air sealing, insulation, and controls.
 Early Replacement Definition: A program that replaces existing, operational equipment.
 4 (EREP) Baseline = Dual; it begins as the existing equipment and shifts to new baseline equipment after the remaining life of the existing equipment is over.
-Efficient Case = New, premium efficiency equipment above federal and state codes and standard industry practice.
+Efficient Case = New, premium efficiency equipment above federal and state codes nd standard industry practice.
 Example: Refrigerators and freezers.
 Early Retirement Definition: A program that retires inefficient, operational duplicative equipment or (ERET) inefficient equipment that might otherwise be resold.
 Baseline = The existing equipment, which is retired and not replaced.
 Efficient Case = Assumes zero consumption since the unit is retired.
 Example: Appliance recycling.
-Direct Install (DI) Definition : A program where measures are installed during a site visit.
+Direct Install (DI) Definition: A program where measures are installed during a site visit.
 Baseline = Existing equipment.
 Efficient Case = New, premium efficiency equipment above federal and state codes and standard industry practice.
 Example: Lighting and low-flow hot water measures